16 Things to do in Manchester

 Summary

-Manchester is a city you should definitely visit in England.
+Manchester is a vibrant city you should definitely visit in England.
 It’s the perfect weekend getaway and there’s always something going on.

 Guest Post Author: Residing in Northern England with her Master’s Degree in Tourism studies.
 Maddy From Venice Travel Tips is passionate about sharing her knowledge of Venice.
 When she is not obsessing over canals and bridges, she is usually travelling to new parts of the world.